Do We Actually Need Dense Over-Parameterization? In-Time Over-Parameterization in Sparse Training

-The results are shown in Figure \ref{Fig:comparisons}-top.
-With a high In-Time Over-Parameterization rate, SET-ITOP and RigL-ITOP consistently outperform the overparameterization-based methods, even the dense model, by a large margin.
-For instance, RigL-ITOP outperforms the dense ResNet-34 by 3.14\% with only 20\% parameters in a typical training time of 200 epochs.
-More importantly, SET-ITOP and RigL-ITOP have a dominant performance at the extreme sparsity (98\%) over other methods, indicating the capability of In-Time Over-Parameterization to address the poor expressibility challenge caused by extreme sparsities.
+With a high In-Time Over-Parameterization rate, SET-ITOP consistently outperforms the overparameterization-based methods as well as the dense training, by a large margin.
+For instance, SET-ITOP can easily match the performance of the corresponding dense models with at most 5\% parameters.
+More importantly, SET-ITOP has dominant performance at the extreme sparsity (98\%) over LTH and SNIP, indicating the potential of In-Time Over-Parameterization to address the poor expressibility problem of the extremely sparse neural networks.

-SNIP generally achieves better performance than static sparse training for all settings with only one iteration of dense training.
-While LTH performs well with MLP, it is the worst-performing method with ResNet-34 even with the information inherited from a fully converged dense model.
-This observation makes a connection with the findings in \citet{frankle2020linear} which demonstrates that, in large-scale settings (e.g., ResNet-50 on ImageNet), subnetworks uncovered by iterative magnitude pruning only can train to the same accuracy as the full network after the full network has been trained for some number of epochs rather than at initialization.
-Moreover, the performance of GMP with ResNet-34 significantly benefits from an extended training time.